Chabane/generator-mitosis/README.md

 - Spring 5/Apache Tomcat/Gradle/MongoDB
 - NodeJS express/Redis
 - Angular - Material
-- iOT - Akka Actors - Raspberry
+- iOT - Akka Actors - Raspberry Pi

 ### Prerequisites
 You need the following installed to use this playground.